rdmorganiser/rdmorganiser.github.io/en/software.md

 Software
 ========

 RDMO is implemented as a web application.
 It is, even in the development stage, available as open-source software on [github.com](https://github.com/rdmorganiser).
-Our main use case is the collaborative editing and maintenance of all necessary information for a sustainable data management. his is done along the notion of *projects*, which will be defined by the users for their particular context.
+Our main use case is the collaborative collecting, editing and maintenance of all necessary information for a sustainable data management.
+This is done along the notion of *projects*, which will be defined by the users for their particular context.

 As of now, we plan the following features: